rstefania/dots-and-boxes/README.md

-A simple implementation of the classic Dots and Boxes game in C++.
+A simple C++ implementation of the classic Dots and Boxes game, with a graphical interface using WinBGI.

-\# Features
+\## Features

 \- Two-player mode